ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 All role menus from version 1 will no longer work with the set of new events

 # Role Reaction Menu
-Version 1.4 - Cleanup + Further Simplification
+- Version 1.4 - Cleanup + Further Simplification
+- Version 1.4.1 - Code cleanup with some visual changes

-Changelog
+Changelog (1.4)
 - Removed some excess functions and code, simplifying it
 - Support for roles with spaces in their name when not tagging it
 - Removed format prompt question to avoid further confusion
 - Added title and description customization prompt questions
 - Added debug mode for rolemenu command

+Changelog (1.4.1)
+- Simplified parts of the code increasing effiency and shortening it in the process
+- Added bold text formatting to highlight what the prompt expects
+- Threw error catches into a function thus cleaning up some clutter with the code

 Upcoming Plans
 - None at the moment, feel free to dm me Pike#3369 for any suggestions!